MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/whea/error-records.md

 ![diagram illustrating the general format of an error record.](images/whearecord.png)

 An error record consists of an error record header followed by one or more fixed-length error record section descriptors.
-For each error record section descriptor there is an associated variable-length error record section that contains either error data or informational data.
+For each error record section descriptor, there's an associated variable-length error record section that contains either error data or informational data.
 An error record must contain at least one error record section.

 An error record can include extra buffer space for the dynamic addition of error record sections and section descriptors.
 The extra buffer space can also be used to dynamically increase the size of existing error record sections.